apicco/myscitech.blog/_posts/2023-06-09-Export-images-with-frame-in-Capture-One.markdown

 ![The Automator App](/assets/images/automator-app.png)

-Save the app by editing its name (`Untiteled`) in the image and choose its destination folder.
+Save the app by editing its name (`Untitled`) in the image and choose its destination folder.
 You can now test the app by dragging and dropping an image in it.

 # Capture One Export Recipes